mkrolczykk/wdpai-bookshop/README.md

 ## Getting Started

-1. Go to './infrastructure/local' directory and make own copy of '.env.sample.' file.
+1. Go to 'infrastructure/local' directory and make own copy of '.env.sample.' file.
 Save it as '.env' in same place.
 2. Set up POSTGRES_USER and POSTGRES_PASSWORD parameters inside .env file.
-3. Go to './services/bookshop' directory and make own copy of 'config.sample.php' file.
+3. Go to 'services/bookshop' directory and make own copy of 'config.sample.php' file.
 Save it as 'config.php' in same place.
 4. Set up the same USERNAME and PASSWORD inside 'config.php' as in step 2.
-5. Go to './infrastructure' folder and follow local environment start guide instructions.
+5. Go to 'infrastructure' folder and follow local environment start guide instructions.

 ## Database Information